rust-lang/rust-wiki-backup/Meeting-weekly-2013-10-29.md

 - tjc: Prevents the four different types of pointers argument.
 - jld: Syntax of types?
 - p: Opinion ~ to * conversion from dherman and myself.
 Then * is just a normal pointer.
 - n: The main question is would owned pointers also have a name or be vestigal?
 Still special: linear values and so forth.
-FEels like a gratuitous change.
+Feels like a gratuitous change.
 - a: Need pattern matching over values contained in smart pointers.
 - p: Need to destructure for Okasaki-style red-black trees.
 At least for unique pointers.
 Pattern matchin over others can be saved for Rust 2.0.
 - jld: Does the pattern syntax have to specify what kind of pointer?
 - n: No. I was thinking what you might be thinking.
 We could have a dereference pattern.
 We currently have patterns for matching the construction styles.
 It's known for sure that you're dereferncing the exact kind of pointer.
-- p: That woudl be nice.
-Not writing new(GC(x) on the LHS would be nice.
+- p: That would be nice.
+Not writing new(GC) on the LHS would be nice.
 - n: That syntax is a non-starter.
 Just one step too far.
 - p: Everything complex is weird when you destructure it.
 - p: Obj-C uses alloc and init.
 Multiple options here.